pwin/owlready2/doc/pymedtermino2.rst

  - ["ICD10", "SNOMEDCT_US", "CUI"] are the terminologies imported (valid codes are UMLS code, plus "CUI" for CUI).
    If the 'terminologies' parameter is missing, all terminologies are imported.

+To import also suppressed/deprecated concept, add the following parameter: remove_suppressed = "".

 The importation can take several minutes or hours, depending on the number of terminologies imported.

 4. Import French ICD10 (optional):